influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/troubleshoot.md

 ## Troubleshoot rejected points

 When writing points from a batch, InfluxDB rejects points that have syntax errors or schema conflicts.

-If some or all data in a batch is written successfully, InfluxDB responds with an HTTP `201` status code, indicating that the request succeeded.
-If some or all points in the batch are rejected, the API response body contains the following properties:
+If InfluxDB processes the data in your batch and then rejects points, the [HTTP response](#handle-write-responses) body contains the following properties that describe rejected points:

-- `code`: the status code description for rejected writes is `"invalid"`.
+- `code`: `"invalid"`
 - `line`: the line number of the _first_ rejected point in the batch.
 - `message`: a string that contains line-separated error messages, one message for each rejected point in the batch, up to 100 rejected points.